tkhq/sdk/packages/react-native-passkey-stamper/README.md

 ## Installation

 - Install both [`react-native-passkey`](https://www.npmjs.com/package/react-native-passkey) and `@turnkey/react-native-passkey-stamper` (this package) in your React Native project.
-- Set up provisioning correctly to make sure you app is signed (needed for passkey functionality)
+- Set up provisioning correctly to make sure your app is signed (needed for passkey functionality)
 - Serve an `apple-app-site-association` file from your domain to reference your application.
 See [more details here](https://github.com/f-23/react-native-passkey?tab=readme-ov-file#configuration)
 - Add a new "Associated Domains" capability for web credentials (`webcredentials:your.site.com`)